Wonderful Night

 "Wonderful Night" is a song by English big beat musician Fatboy Slim, released as a single from his album Palookaville.
-It features vocalist Lateef the Truthspeaker, credited monomously as Lateef on the single release.
+It features vocalist Lateef the Truthspeaker, credited mononymously as Lateef on the single release.
 The song is often played at Staples Center immediately after Los Angeles Clippers home wins and at Madison Square Garden during the second half of New York Knicks games.
 A shortened version of the song also appears on the video game Dance Dance Revolution Extreme 2.
 The song was edited for radio due to the brief coarse language used in the middle of the song.

 Critical reception

 The song garnered mostly positive reviews from music critics.
 David Jeffries of Allmusic felt the song was one of the highlights of the album.
 Pitchfork's Johnny Loftus called the song's rhythm "concise," also praising Lateef's performance.
 Rolling Stone's review of "Palookaville" called the song "groovy."